Trek leader Sean teaching fire making and camp craft skills.

 Day leader Simon Brooker, checking the distance and terrain of the following days walk.

 The day leader elects a person to mointor the back of the group, to ensure nobody gets left behind.

-Once arriving into camp jobs are delegated by the day leader, such as pitching tents, fetching water and purifying it, digging a short drop toilet, putting up a tarp cover in the event of bad weather, collecting fire wood and cooking.
+Once arriving into camp jobs are delegated by the day leader, such as pitching tents, fetching water and purifying it, digging a short drop toilet, putting up a tarp cover, collecting fire wood and cooking.

-During induction all volunteers are trained in casevac (casualty evacuation) emergency procedures.
-Groups are required to practice casevacs when out in the field.
+Groups are required to practice casevac (casualty evacuation) emergency procedures when out in the field.